 UNIFORM - SIXTH FORM DRESS CODE

 Students in the Sixth Form are asked to wear clean, smart casual clothing.
-We currently do not have a school uniform in the Sixth Form, however, being in a school environment there are rules and dress codes to adhere to.
+We currently do not have a school uniform in the Sixth Form, however, being in a school environment there are rules and dress codes to which students must adhere.

 The Sixth Form dress code allows for jeans, as an example, but not ripped jeans.
 Cropped trousers and longer tailored shorts will be permitted.
 Sports shorts should only be worn in PE lessons.